DataScienceUB/PFM/README.md

  + Title: Deep Learning for the Detection and Characterization of the Carotid Artery in Ultrasound Imaging
    + The project proposes to study longitudinal ultrasound images of the carotid artery of a set of subjects (~4.000) with and without atherosclerosis diseases.
 The main objective is to develop a Deep Learning approaches for the detection and characterization of atherosclerotic plaques (fatty material partially or totally blocking the blood flow).
 It also proposes to investigate the relationship between imaging features extracted from the artery and various biomarkers, as well as determining the plaque vulnerability and the likelihood of developing cardiovascular events (labels recorded in the database).
    + Advisor: Laura Igual.
-The work will be developed in the Faculty of Mathematics and Computer Science of UB in collaboration with Group of Epidemiology and Cardiovascular Genetics of the Institut Hospital del Mar;Investigacions Mèdiques de Barcelona (IMIM) and
+The work will be developed in the Faculty of Mathematics and Computer Science of UB in collaboration with
+   Group
+   of Epidemiology and Cardiovascular Genetics of the Institut Hospital del Mar;Investigacions Mèdiques de Barcelona (IMIM) and
    Biomedical Research Institute of Lleida Dr. Pifarré Foundation (IRBLleida).
-   + Requirements: Project for 3 students, developing the following tasks: Task 1: To develop an Deep Learning method for the detection and quantification of the plaque / Task 2: Develop a Deep Learning method to characterize the different components of the plaque / Task
+   + Requirements: Project for 3 students, developing the following tasks: Task 1: To develop an Deep Learning method for the detection and quantification of the plaque / Task 2: Develop a Deep Learning method to characterize the different components of the plaque /
+   Task
    3: Develop a Deep Learning method based in the image information to predict the plaque vulnerability and the cardiovascular events.

++ Title: Analysis of Multimodal Brain Data in Alzheimer disease.
+   + In this project, we will develop a multimodal analysis of a rich data set of subjects who have memory problems.
+The general objective is to define profiles based on different markers to measure, from subjects with subjective memory complains, some link to the onset of the Alzheimer&#39;s disease.
+Given the multimodal data set we will explore different machine learning techniques to extract clusters from the data set and study them in relation with profiles based on memory and cognition characteristics.
+We will also statistically analyze if the data correlate with memory characteristics.
+The project is related with data science and computational intelligence.
+The data set contains 200 subjects including: - Brain imaging data (different modalities, already processed) - Data from Genome-Wide Association Study (GWAS) - Neuropsychology and clinical data - Scores from Memory tests.
+   + Advisor: Laura Igual.
+The project will be developed in collaboration with the Fundació ACE from Barcelona providing the data, involving the GWAS from the genomic imputation and measures from the preprocessed neuroimaging data.